 Poetic research takes into account the factual with the formal, the universal with the outsider, the sacred, the mystical, the cerebral prophet, and the fool.
 Let it be lofty, let it magical and ancestral, let it be sensory, let it be funny with a divine kiss of queerness.
 It holds the space of a project searching for the details in archives, footnotes, and marginalia within the great force of history.
 Finding the tone of voice and incorporating form as a mode of thought—true, but it also just comes down to us wanting to make cool shit.
 Our poetics unearth and amplify; remember connections and lineages; shapes grids, structures information, and clarifies content.
 It is not all woo woo, sometimes it asks how many words fit, what is a realistic timeline, or how to save money.
 Research guides Polymode and its clients in making with a question.

+The report captures a series of recommendations to help Los Angeles, so long in thrall to its reputation as a city of the future, engage more productively and honestly with its past—especially where that past is fraught or has been buried or whitewashed.
 This report and website are typeset in three typefaces by two generations of Angeleno type designers.
 Headlines are set in Maria of Los Angeles (MOLA) by Roberto Rodriguez.
 Rodriquez took inspiration for MOLA from the ubiquitous murals of our Lady of Guadalupe in Los Angeles.
 Rodriguez began photographing sun-faded and graffiti-tagged murals across various neighborhoods, including Boyle Heights, Wellington Heights, and East Los Angeles.
 His research led him to lettering on the 1811 battle flag of Mexican Revolutionary Miguel Hidalgo Bandera whose inscriptional lettering references Catholic missions and Barrio walls in palimpsests of tagging.
 MOLA pays homage to murals that are honorable pieces with a cultural connection from the past to the present day LA.
 Cahuenga and Fabriga, both designed by Greg Lindy of LuxTypo, are used for body and navigational type.
 As Rodrigeuz's mentor and teacher, Lindy is also interested in expressing LA's history through typography.
 Lindy chose Cahuenga, which carries an Indigenous name, as “emblematic of many who make their way via car through the Hollywood area of Los Angeles.
 As in many parts, the driving route is convoluted to get from point A to point B. However, it seems more often than not that when in the Hollywood area, one usually ends up on Cahuenga Boulevard at some point.”
 The type system is completed by Lindy's typeface Fabriga—a structured and warm typeface that uses a visual ensemble metaphor.
 According to Lindy, ”Fabriga sets out to take a supportive role as a font family, understanding that one of its great strengths is through its diversity in application and composition.”
 The integrated trio of typefaces speaks in a call and response to the layers of the historical and contemporary in Los Angeles.
 Portfolio View →

 Since the Report and Recommendations of the Los Angeles Mayor’s Office Civic Memory Working Group was emerging out of California, we took inspiration from all kinds of ephemera.
 Specifically looking at the past that has informed the future.
 Los Angeles: The Architecture of Four Ecologies inspired the color palette as well as the way we approached the project.
 In the 1930s the Olmsted brothers wrote a report about public spaces in the Los Angeles area, Eden analyzes those reports.